-At the front of all restaurants there is a health food rating.
-This rating is design to show the public how safe the restaurant is at preparing and storing food.
+At the front of all restaurants, there is a health food rating.
+This rating is designed to show the public how safe the restaurant is at preparing and storing food.
 However, these detailed inspections might not interest the public.

-The safe food counts is a rating system that judges the health and safety of a restaurant.
-A rating is done by a Windsor-Essex County Health Unit inspector.
-The ratings are done by a star count out of five.
-Five stars indicate a safe restaurant and a one is the least safe.
-When an inspector goes into the restaurant they have a list of infarctions and each one has a point value, the more infractions, the more points and at every 11 points a star is taken away.
+The safe food counts is a rating system that judges the health and safety of restaurants in Windsor-Essex.
+A rating is given to a restaurant by a Windsor-Essex County Health Unit inspector, who score the resultants with a star system and can be rated one to five.
+Five stars indicate a safe restaurant and a one is the least safe, the inspections are measured by an infraction list.
+Every infraction is noted and has a point value, with every infraction, a point is added and every 11 points, a star is taken away.

-There are two types of infractions critical and non-critical.
-Critical infractions have a higher point value because critical infractions can cause food born illnesses and infect customers.
-Critical infractions can be things such as temperature and how food is kept and cooked, hygiene issues and if the employees are washing their hands ect.
-Sometimes a restaurant can be shut down if there is an immediate health hazard.
+There are two types of infractions: critical and non-critical.
+Critical infractions have a higher point value, these infractions can cause food borne illnesses and infect customers.
+Critical infractions can be things such as temperature and how food is kept and cooked, hygiene issues and if the employees are washing their hands, etc. Sometimes a restaurant can be shut down if there is an immediate health hazard.

-“Situations where a food premise may be issued a closure order are sever pest infestation, no hot running water, no drinkable water, they are going through a food born outbreak, power outage or they have sewage backup in the food preparation or storage are.
-Those are just some situations.” -Jenny Tan public health inspector
+“Situations where a food premise may be issued a closure order, are severe pest infestation, no hot running water, no drinkable water, they are going through a food borne outbreak, power outage or they have sewage backup in the food preparation or storage area.
+Those are just some situations,” says Jenny Tan, public health inspector.

-This map shows 51 restaurant’s in the Windsor-Essex area with four or less stars.
+The map above shows 51 restaurants in the Windsor-Essex area with four or less stars.
 The map shows the name of the restaurant, the location, the day it was inspected, the rating out of five and why it had that rating.
-The map is colour coordinated, red being a level one, yellow being a level two, green is a level three and blue is a level four.
+The map is coloured coordinated, red being a level one, yellow being a level two, green is a level three and blue is a level four.
+The map

-This map was created on March 23rd and since then the safe food counts website have updated their ratings.
-As of now the one and two star restaurants and some three and four star restaurants are no longer at that rating.
+This map was created on March 23rd, 2017 and since then, the safe food counts website has updated its ratings.
 To keep up to date on the star rating go to http://www.safefoodcounts.ca/

-On the map is Michigan Dinner located in Tecumseh, which at the time had a level one star rating.
-When asked how the rating had affected the restaurant they refused to comment.
+Michigan Dinner, located in Tecumseh, is the only restaurant in the previous inspection to score a single star rating.
+When asked how the rating had affected the restaurant, the owner refused to comment.
 One downside to the rating system is updating the ratings.
 “The stars only capture what the inspector sees at the time of inspection,’ says Tan.

-Each restaurant at the time of inspection are given a risk level, a high risk will be looked at no less than 3 times a year, a moderate risk is looked at no less than two times a year and a low risk at once every year.
-A restaurant could have fixed an issue but now must wait four months until their rating is changed.
+Each restaurant at the time of inspection is given a risk level.
+Those that are a high risk will be looked at no less than three times a year, whereas a moderate risk is looked at no less than two times a year.
+Low risk restaurants only get looked at once a year, for example, a restaurant could have fixed an issue but now must wait four months until their rating is changed.

-“No never, but if I found out they had a shitty one I probably wouldn’t go right, I probably should be looking into that then.” – Michael Chahin.
+“No never, but if I found out they had a shitty one I probably wouldn’t go right, I probably should be looking into that then,” says Michael Chahin.

-“ I eat at a lot of places from just hearing about it.
+Dustin Fischuck says, “ I eat at a lot of places from just hearing about it.
 That’s usually good enough for me, then I check it out online.”
-Dustin Fischuk